thenexthub/Codira/docs/CppInteroperability/CppInteroperabilityManifesto.md

 ### Getters and setters

-Getters and setters in C++ classes most directly correspond to properties in Swift.
+Getters and setters in C++ classes most directly correspond to properties in Codira.
 While it is certainly possible to map getters and setters to regular methods, properties would be more ergonomic.

 First of all, we need to find getter/setter pairs in a C++ class.
-We would need to use name-based heuristics for that, while allowing the API owner to override the inference with annotations (specifically, with the `swift_name` attribute).
+We would need to use name-based heuristics for that, while allowing the API owner to override the inference with annotations (specifically, with the `language_name` attribute).
 There are a variety of naming styles for getters and setters in C++, but we only need to cover the most common ones.